klforthwind/blog-rest-api/posts/postgresql-database.md

-#Helpful POSTgresql Information
+#Helpful PostgreSQL Information
 ##05/28/2019

-- Log in to POSTgresql (psql always logs in to the database associated with the username, unless you add the -d option specifying database):
+- Log in to PostgreSQL (psql always logs in to the database associated with the username, unless you add the -d option specifying database):
 ```sh
 psql -U postgres -h localhost
 ```